Forde Abbey House & Gardens, near Chard, Somerset

 Now here's a good thing to do when you're on your Sleeps12 holiday in the West Country; go and visit Forde Abbey House & Gardens on the border of Dorset and Somerset, because the house is fascinating, the gardens are a delight, and well, it's just such a wonderful place.

-Forde Abbey began life as a Cistercian Monastery in the12th century and it was fortunate to survive the Reformation so is still very well preserved to this day.
+Forde Abbey began life as a Cistercian Monastery in the 12th century and it was fortunate to survive the Dissolution so is still very well preserved to this day.
 See the 16th century Great Hall and the 17th century Mortlake tapestries in the saloon, walk in the footsteps of monks in the cloisters, spend a quiet moment in the chapel.

 There’s lots on at Forde Abbey House & Gardens throughout the year – Pumpkin Rolling, a Plant Fair, a Summer Fair, and a very festive Forde Abbey White Christmas.
 In February the display of snowdrops is a sight to behold, in March, it’s crocuses; in the summer months you can pick your own fruit at the estate’s fruit farm just up the road.